Front Page story for April 27, 2006

 “He's always flying at 40,000 feet,” said one trustee who supported Reccord in the past.
 “The majority of trustees love Bob and would not disagree with his style.
 But his unwillingness to involve trustees more [was the biggest failure].
 There was not a lot there that couldn't have been defended.
 The largest offense was we didn't know so much was going on.”

-Reccord told employees he is undecided about his future plans but has been contacted about several possibilities.
+Reccord said he is undecided about his future plans but has been contacted about several possibilities.